Disadvantages of electric scooters (what you need to know before buying)

 Electric scooters can suffer flat tires

-One of the biggest disadvantages of pneumatic-tire scooters is their vulnerability to flat tires.
+One of the biggest disadvantages of pneumatic tire scooters is their vulnerability to flat tires.

-Now, if your scooter suffers a flat tire, it’s not the end of the world.
 A few scooters may give you a hard time when fixing the flat, but most of the time, the problem is manageable, and you will not even need the help of a mechanic.
 The risk is worth it, as pneumatic-tire scooters provide much more comfortable rides than solid-tire scooters.

 See the guide on flat tires to know how to reduce the risk, and what to do if you suffer a flat.